 Jon Barteaux (Senior Business Development Professional) Barteaux and Associates

 Helping a client make the buying decision starts and ends with understanding your client’s true business problem, how it affects her business, and what value your solution brings.
 Close the deal by by showing the value in dollars (revenue, cost savings, efficiencies) and the client’s decision to buy from a true partner will be an easy one.** ←Tweet This**

 33. Help Your Prospects Mentally Commit to the Sale

 Justin McGill (CEO / Founder) - LeadFuze

 Don’t be afraid to ask a question such as, “Can you think of any reason why you would not sign up?”
-This allows your prospect to voice any true underlying objections he has while also giving him the idea that he’s mentally committed to the sale.** ←Tweet This**
+During the sales process this allows your prospect to voice any true underlying objections he has while also giving him the idea that he’s mentally committed to the sale.** ←Tweet This**

 And one for luck…

 34. Senior Leaders Are Not Interested in Features and Benefits